horcrux2301/Competency-Test/readme.md

 `ComparisonFunction` is used as a lambda on the basis of which merging at the nodes takes place.

-I have included two subdirectories `Range Minimum Query` and 'Range Sum' to check for the accuracy of the code.
+I have included two subdirectories `Range Minimum Query` and `Range Sum` to check for the accuracy of the code.